 The CMS IRF Patient Assessment Instrument webpage contains:

 - System Maintenance and data transmission information

-- IRF Quality Reporting & Program Details
+- CMS IRF Quality Reporting & Program Details

 - CMS Medicare Learning Network (MLN) Matters (MM) 12353

 Last Updated Fri, 21 Apr 2023 16:36:00 +0000

 The below are topic specific articles which have been published to "Latest Updates" and sent out in Noridian emails within the past two years.
 Exclusions to this include time sensitive related announcements such as: Noridian and CMS educational events, Ask-the-Contractor Teleconferences and claims processing downtime.